JoaoGuilhermeLW/100-Days-of-Code/log.md

 **Thoughts:** Today i had a lot of free time so i could spend it diving into Ruby.
 It was very interesting due to fact that the more i read, the more i wanted more =O

 ### Day 03: June 23, 2021

+**Today's Progress**: As yesterday, i had a lot of free time today so i spent almost the entire day studying Ruby.
+I learned more about methods, played with classes on Ruby and its vars, hashs, blocs, procs and practiced answering exercises.

+**Thoughts:** Well, i think i was right.
+Ruby is sweety.
+I'm impress how fast i like this language.
+Even the "hard" things to understand i got it fast due to the syntax and how i feel good when i'm into coding.
+What agony delight shall we inflict? --Thresh

+### Day 04: June 24, 2021